 Both the non-thesis and thesis MA programs of study require 36 hours beyond the Bachelor's degree.
-The degree requires a minor of at least 6 hours of supporting work outside of advertising.
-However, all minor courses need not be in a single discipline.
-For example, one minor course might be taken in marketing and another in public relations, psychology, or data science.
-Requirements for the degrees are as follows-note the flexibility on timing between minors and electives:
+The degree requires at least 6 hours of supporting work.
+However, supporting coursework need not be in a single discipline.
+For example, one course might be taken in marketing and another in public relations, psychology, or data science.
+Requirements for the degrees are as follows-note the flexibility on timing between supporting coursework: